John Jacob Rhodes: Political career

-Rhodes' biggest two accomplishments in Congress were, first, being the driving force behind congressional authorization of the Central Arizona Project, which provides water from the Colorado River to Arizona; and second, his presence at the August 7, 1974 meeting with President Richard Nixon at which he, Goldwater, and Senator Hugh Scott informed Nixon that he no longer had enough support in Congress to prevent his impeachment and removal from office.
-(The president announced his resignation the next day.)
+Rhodes' biggest two accomplishments in Congress were being the driving force behind congressional authorization of the Central Arizona Project, which provides water from the Colorado River to Arizona, and his presence at the August 7, 1974 meeting with President Richard Nixon at which he, Goldwater, and Senator Hugh Scott informed Nixon that the President no longer had enough support in Congress to prevent his impeachment and removal from office.
+(The President announced his resignation the next day.)
 Rhodes voted in favor of the Civil Rights Acts of 1957 and 1960, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
-Rhodes voted against the initial version of the Civil Rights Act of 1964 but voted in favor of the final version of the bill, while Rhodes voted in favor of the initial version of the Civil Rights Act of 1968 but voted against the final version.
+Rhodes voted against the initial House resolution for the Civil Rights Act of 1964 on February 10, 1964, but voted in favor of the Senate amendment to the bill on July 2, 1964.
+Rhodes voted in favor of the House resolution for the Civil Rights Act of 1968 on August 16, 1967, but voted against the Senate amendment to the bill on April 10, 1968.
+Rhodes also supported the Family Assistance Plan and the Equal Rights Amendment.

 Rhodes himself had maintained his support for the president until the release of the "smoking gun" tape.
-Saying that "coverup of criminal activity and misuse of federal agencies cannot be condoned or tolerated," he said that he would vote to impeach Nixon when the articles came up for vote in the full House.
+Saying that "coverup of criminal activity and misuse of federal agencies cannot be condoned or tolerated," Rhodes said that he would vote to impeach Nixon when the articles came up for vote in the full House.
 In short order, all ten Republicans on the House Judiciary Committee announced they would follow suit and vote for impeachment on the full House floor.
 According to his obituary in The Washington Post, the decision of the House leader of Nixon's own party to break with Nixon and support impeachment was the "coup de grace" for Nixon.

+Book

-In 1976, Rhodes wrote a book titled The Futile System: How to Unchain Congress and Make the System Work Again, which argued that effective Congressional reforms "cannot be accomplished by the majority party....
+In 1976, Rhodes wrote a book, The Futile System: How to Unchain Congress and Make the System Work Again, which argued that effective Congressional reforms "cannot be accomplished by the majority party....
 The ins have little incentive to change.
 It is the outs -- the powerless minority -- who have the only real motivation to take a critical look at the system and determine a better way to run things."

+Retirement

-Rhodes retired from Congress at age sixty-six.
+Rhodes retired from Congress in 1982 at age 66.
 Though still popular in his home district, Rhodes reasoned that "if [he were] ever going to do something else, [he] should get started doing it."
-His retirement opened the door to a hotly contested Republican primary which was won by John McCain in 1982; McCain went on to victory in November and would be elected to the Senate four years later.
+His retirement opened the door to a hotly-contested Republican primary, which was won by John McCain.
+McCain went on to victory in November and would be elected to the Senate four years later.